imagetranslate/overworked-graphic-designer/Readme.md

 ## What purpose will this serve

 In images with text, besides recognizing it (which is what OCR does), there are other interesting things one can do.
+This repo creates a lot of real-looking images and *also* generates their text masks.

-Say:
+You can use it to:
 - Identify character boundaries
 - Identify font used, it's weight, italicization etc
 - Identify text color